autifyhq/autify-cli/README.md

   -t, --timeout=<value>              [default: 300] Timeout seconds when waiting for the finish of the test execution.
   -v, --verbose                      Verbose output -w, --wait                         Wait until the test finishes.
+  --autify-connect-key=<value>       Name of the Autify Connect Key (Only for test scenario execution.)
   --browser=<value>                  Browser to run the test --device=<value>                   Device to run the test --device-type=<value>              Device type to run the test